Humpheh/PiPark/README.md

 * Raspberry Pi
 * Raspberry Pi Camera
 * Computer to run as the server
-* Power and internet connection to the Pi
+* Power and internet connection to the Pi (wired or wireless)
+* Keyboard and mouse for Pi setup

 ### Pi Software
 On the Pi, you will need to have the software for: